RiseOoi/codility_python36/README.md

 * And so, I try to provide extensive comments and additional Python information for study.
 If you don't like the additional comments, either ignore them or try other repos.

-* Acutally, I wrote all these to teach myself Python 3.6 better, I will be delighted if it helps anyone.
+* Actually, I wrote all these to teach myself Python 3.6 better, I will be delighted if it helps anyone.
 If it doesn't, well, please try other repos.

 * I also try to provide constructive criticisms of the incomplete/incorrect codility solutions that didn't cover all the cases or are not flexible enough.